 - Perform a quick cutover when ready to switch to the new database

-- Perform cutover when the target database is fully synchronized
+- Perform cutover when replication is caught up

 Migration Method Comparison